TRUSTLab/LabMain/WeeklyReport-Template.md

 have slowed/stopped progress for last week, or which you forsee impeding progress in the near future.
 Be brief, but give all necessary details.

+## Accomplishments and Narrative

+Give a short, but descriptive, accounting for your accomplishments during the previous week while working towards your objectives and deliverables.

+Briefly discuss how you are progressing toward your trimester goals.

 ## Objectives for next week

 Set your objectives for next week.
 What will you accomplish for next week?
 Use *action verbs* to specify